dnsimple/dnsimple-support/content/articles/forgot-password.markdown

 ## Get a reset password link via email

 If you've forgotten your password, you'll need a password reset link to regain access to your account.
-Even if you initially [signed up via Google](/articles/google-identity-provider), you can still reset your password using this process.
-You can get a password resent link sent via email by going to the login screen and clicking the Forgot Password link.
+You can get a password reset link sent via email by going to the login screen and clicking the Forgot Password link.

 ![Login Screen Forgot Password Link](/files/login-forgot-password.png)